Sunday, March 7, 2010

 Longitudinal (panel) models

-Multiple-Group Modeling (see notes on equality constraints above; Kyle Gillett dissertation in links section to the right)
+Multiple-Group Modeling (see notes on equality constraints above; Kyle Gillett dissertation in links section to the right; and this article, which we'll revisit from when we learned about measurement and structural models)

 Dyadic analysis in SEM (Actor-Partner Interdependence Model)